kuhnertdm/wow-addon-updater/README.md

 ## Changelog

+* 2/27/2018 - Added support for Curse Projects.
+Thanks to https://github.com/Delduwath for this!

 * 2/27/2018 - Fixed crash if any blank lines in the input file.
 Thanks to https://github.com/SeamusConnor for this!

 * 11/17/2017 - Fixed compatability issues with new CurseForge site.
 Also backwards-compatible with old URLs still left in the input file.
 Major thanks to https://github.com/lithium720 for letting me know about this (as I'm currently on an extended break from WoW) and https://github.com/adrien-martin for contributing to the fix.